Talk to a Representative: (800) 451-5006

 The program is designed with a strong narrative theme.
 The different pieces contrast men's and women's voices and occasionally combine both.
 The program notes are informative, and the well-designed booklet contains full texts and translations.

 This disc will delight chant enthusiasts and is an excellent resource of both repertoire and performance practice styles for choir directors.
 It is also the perfect antidote to the usual Christmas music.
-Highly recommended.Andrew Shenton (Music director and choirmaster at Trinity Church, Princeton, NY), Episcopal Life
+Highly recommended."Andrew Shenton (Music director and choirmaster at Trinity Church, Princeton, NY), Episcopal Life December 2002

-The first disc is framed by works of Guilmant and Widor, the second disc is framed by Gerald Near and Jean Langlais (with another Near piece midway through), and the third disc closes with another Near piece, all of these played by David Chalmers.J.F.
-Weber, Fanfare
+The first disc is framed by works of Guilmant and Widor, the second disc is framed by Gerald Near and Jean Langlais (with another Near piece midway through), and the third disc closes with another Near piece, all of these played by David Chalmers."J.F.
+Weber Fanfare May/June 2004 (review of all three CDs in the series)

 Gloriae Dei Cantores Schola is dedicated to the singing and study of Gregorian chant.
 Its expertise and experience come from daily chanting of the Liturgy of the Hours as well as the Ordinary and Proper of the Mass at the Church of the Transfiguration.
 The Schola also conducts chant workshops and performs in concert with Gloriae Dei Cantores.
 Years of study with the late Dr Mary Berry, CBE, founder of the Schola Gregoriana in Cambridge, England, and the monks of St. Peter's Abbey, Solesmes, France, also contributes to the Schola's passion for Gregorian chant as a vibrant and living form of sung prayer.